 by Jerry Waxler

 The first draft of my memoir included my entire life, starting from my first year in the apartment above my dad’s drugstore in north Philadelphia.
-Who were those people I grew up with, my mother and father, my brother and sister?
 What was it like developing from a baby into me?
 I poked and prodded at my past and sorted the resulting scenes into chronological order.
-After a year of research and another of writing, I can now read about my dramatic tensions, the dynamics of family and friends, hopes and fears, obstacles and allies.
-My life makes far more sense than ever before.
+After a year of research and another year of writing, I was able to read about my dramatic tensions, the dynamics of family and friends, hopes and fears, obstacles and allies.
+My life made far more sense than ever before.

-And so, perhaps I’m done.
+And so, perhaps that is the end of the project.
 Writing my life from beginning to end is a real accomplishment that makes me proud of myself, not only for of having written it, but also for having lived it.